A Non-Perturbative Construction of the Fermionic Projector on Globally Hyperbolic Manifolds I - Space-Times of Finite Lifetime: Introduction

 which acts on the wave functions in space-time.
 Here the integral merely is a notation to indicate a distribution acting on a test function (thus~$k_m(\psi) = k_m(., \psi)$ is the distribution obtained by evaluating the second argument of the bi-distribution~$k_m(.,.)$ with~$\psi$).
 Formally, the fermionic projector is obtained by taking the absolute value of this operator, \beq p_m \overset{\text{formally}}{:=} |k_m| \:, \eeq and by forming the combination

 (for the rescaling procedure needed to obtain the proper normalization see~\cite{grotz}).
-The basic difficulty is related to the fact that the operator~$k_m$ acts on the wave functions in space-time, which do not form a Hilbert space.
-More specifically, $k_m$ is symmetric with respect to the Lorentz invariant inner product on the wave functions \beq \bra \psi|\phi \ket = \int_M \overline{\psi(x)} \phi(x) \: d^4x \eeq (where~$\overline{\psi} \equiv \psi^\dagger \gamma^0$ is the so-called adjoint spinor; we here restrict attention to square integrable wave functions).
+The basic difficulty is related to the fact that taking the absolute value of $k_m$ in a rigorous way requires spectral methods in Hilbert spaces.
+But the operator~$k_m$ acts on the wave functions in space-time, which do not form a Hilbert space.
+More specifically, $k_m$ is symmetric with respect to the Lorentz invariant inner product on the wave functions \beq \bra \psi|\phi \ket = \int_\scrM \overline{\psi(x)} \phi(x) \: d^4x \eeq (where~$\overline{\psi} \equiv \psi^\dagger \gamma^0$ is the so-called adjoint spinor; we here restrict attention to square integrable wave functions).
 But as~\eqref{stipMin} is not positive definite, the corresponding function space merely is a Krein space.
 There is a spectral theorem in Krein spaces (see for example~\cite{bognar, langer}), but this theorem only applies to so-called definitizable operators.
 The operator~$k_m$, however, is not known to be definitizable, making it impossible to apply spectral methods in indefinite inner product spaces.
 The methods in~\cite{sea} give a mathematical meaning to the absolute value in~\eqref{kabs} in a perturbation expansion, leading to the so-called causal perturbation theory.
 But a non-perturbative treatment seemed out of reach.